 “Success is not the key to happiness.
 Happiness is the key to success.
 If you love what you’re doing, you will be successful.’’-Albert Schweitzer

 Only seldom schools offer to help students explore such hobbies and reach to its maximum potential.
 One such evident example is of fine arts in the humanities stream, with cooking and painting and sculpture making and likewise activities.
 But again the scope becomes limited only to the creative field success.
-What about, film making, photography, travelling, theater, calligraphy, artificial intelligence, video games, book reading, creative writing, shayaris poetry writing and the list can go on and on.
-Not only indulging in these activities relieves stress but, are important for skill development and making them stand out from the crowd.
+What about, film making, photography, traveling, theater, calligraphy, artificial intelligence, video games, book reading, creative writing, shayaris poetry writing, and the list can go on and on.
+Not only indulging in these activities relieve stress but, are important for skill development and making them stand out from the crowd.

 WHY SHOULD HOBBIES BE INCLUDED IN SCHOOL AS SUBJECTS:

-- Busy lifestyle tends to make us lose out on our hobbies.
+- A busy lifestyle tends to make us lose out on our hobbies.
 Including them in the school curriculum will inculcate a habit to practice them regularly.